kiddiRU/Verk1_H1/designDocument/sketch.md

 - ONLY ONE admin who can create tournament and clubs
 - Admin can add teams to tournaments
 - Admin can delay a tournament or cancel
-- Tournaments automatically arcive after they Play out
+- Tournaments automatically archive after they Play out
 ### B
-- Swich captain
+- Switch captain
 - Players can be in more than 1 team
 - Clubs
 ### C
-- Edit arcive (like removing invalid tournaments)
+- Edit archive (like removing invalid tournaments)

 # Use cases for requirements